Puppy and kitten fragility

 - GI (digestive) system parasites such as Giardia and intestinal worms are common.
 They can easily be passed to puppies and kittens.

 - Infectious diseases like Parvovirus are VERY dangerous.
 It is highly contagious and survives for long periods of time in the environment.

 - Certain parasites, bacteria and viruses are able to survive for short or long periods of time on the outside of a pet or in the environment.

-- We need to be aware of our ability to spread disease between pets.
+- We need to be aware of our ability to spread disease between animals.
 Passive carriage is one of the ways this can happen.